Field Experience

 Presentation of Learning (POL)

-The Presentation of Learning will entail giving a public presentation followed by a short “Q and A” about the presentation from faculty and peers.
-The presentation will be a coherent and cohesive expression of important learning you, as a student, wish to “own” from your Field Experience.
-Purposefully integrative and interdisciplinary in scope, this assignment asks you to draw from all aspects of your experience–the personal, the theoretical and the practical.
+The Presentation of Learning will entail giving a public presentation followed by a short question and answer period about the presentation from faculty and peers.
+The presentation should be a coherent and cohesive expression of important learning that you, as a student, wish to “own” from your Field Experience.
+Purposefully integrative and interdisciplinary, this assignment asks you to draw from all aspects of your Field Experience—the personal, the theoretical and the practical.

-The expected outcome for this assignment is that you attempt to integrate and crystallize the learning you had in your Field Experience.
-POLs are often used as a way of capturing and owning the learning that individuals have experienced in a shared, social context.
-Visual media and other forms of creative expression are encouraged as long as they are balanced with the need to clearly communicate and demonstrate your learning in a relatively short period of time.
+The expected outcome for this assignment is that you attempt to integrate and crystallize your learning from the Field Experience.
+POLs are often used as a way to capture and own the learning that individuals have experienced in a shared, social context.
+Visual media and other forms of creative expression are encouraged as long as they are balanced with the need to communicate clearly and demonstrate your learning in a relatively short period of time.

-Your presentation should be approximately 20-30 minutes in length and should develop a meaningful and coherent narrative over its course (it should not simply be a chronology of “highlight” activities or disconnected reflections).
-Importantly, the purpose of the exercise is for you to weave together significant aspects of your Field Experience and connect them to your coursework and the theoretical frameworks in Environmental Sustainability.
+Your presentation should be approximately 20 minutes in length and should develop a meaningful and coherent narrative of your experience (i.e. it should not simply be a chronology of “highlight” activities or disconnected reflections).
+Importantly, the purpose of the exercise is for you to weave together significant aspects of your Field Experience and connect them to your coursework and various important theoretical frameworks in Environmental Sustainability.
 The evaluating faculty member(s) will be looking for evidence that you have demonstrated new understandings and awareness through this assignment.
+Presenters are required to do a “dress rehearsal” practice presentation with an ENSU faculty member at least one week before their final presentation is scheduled, in order to receive feedback and guidance in advance of the main public presentation.

 To help you develop your thoughts and ideas, here are a few suggestions:

-- Review your notes, journal or other documents– what important themes, ideas and concepts have resonated with your experience?
+- Review your notes, journal or other documents—what important themes, ideas and concepts have resonated with your Field Experience?
 How have you changed intellectually through this experience?

-- Think about what you wish to “own” from this experience–what did you take back with you in terms of changed attitudes, values or behaviors?
+- Think about what you wish to “own” from the experience—what did you take back with you in terms of changed attitudes, values, or behaviors?

 - What authors or writings from completed coursework have been especially relevant or helpful in making sense of your experience?